One Million Meals

 Healthy food for whole person health.

-Coordinated Care has been committed to transforming the health of the community one person at a time, through affordable healthcare coverage and whole person health, since we opened our doors in 2012.
+Coordinated Care is committed to transforming the health of the community one person at a time, through affordable healthcare coverage and whole person health, and has been since we opened our doors in 2012.
 We make access to healthy food a priority for our work in the community, knowing access to nutritious food is foundational to health and wellbeing.

 We started very local and where our headquarters are in Pierce County, with Emergency Food Network (EFN), a food distribution center which supplies 15.5 million pounds of food every year to organizations throughout the region.
 We then broadened our volunteer and community giving efforts to other partners like Second Harvest and Northwest Harvest.